ManvishK7122/Data-Job-Salary-Analysis/README.md

 | Hybrid  | Medium | 2 | $85,161.50 |
 | Remote  | Medium | 45 | $84,061.91 |

 - Similar to the entry level positions, the hybrid analysts and medium sized companies have one of the highest average salaries in the group however, there are a lack of number of employees in the category to confirm this insight.
+The next highest average salary would be fully remote analysts at large companies with an average salary of $80,635.86.

 3. Senior Level Analysts